AOSSIE-Org/Agora/README.md

 REMARKS:
 -----------------------------------------------------------------

-When EVACSMethod is run on real data computation is slow because of ACTFractionLoss
+When EVACSMethod is run on real data the computation is slow because of ACTFractionLoss

 -----------------------------------------------------------------
 INPUT FILE FORMAT: